teonet-go/teoproxy/README.md

 By default web server runs on `localhost:8081` port.
 So you can open this url in your browser: [http://localhost:8081](http://localhost:8081) and see the fortune-gui application in your browser.

+There is preinstalled teofortune-gui web-app with name [fortune-gui.teonet.dev](https://fortune-gui.teonet.dev)

 ## License

 [BSD](LICENSE)